It sounds like what it is.

 Here’s the best treatment I’ve ever used to stop this disease for good.

-Follow these five steps to cure your goldfish from ich:
+Follow these five steps to cure your goldfish from ich using salt:

 - Gradually raise the temperature to around 80 degrees Fahrenheit.
 Ensure plenty of aeration as warmer water contains less oxygen.
 The higher temperatures speed up the life cycle of ich, helping you get rid of it faster.